 Panel Display Format:

-- Photographs: It is important that a majority of photographs include teaching areas and preferably contain people to help jury members with scale.
-Only one exterior photograph is required.
+- Photographs: It is important that most photographs include teaching areas and preferably contain people to help jury members with scale.
+Only one exterior signature photograph is required.
 It is better to have a greater number of smaller pictures rather than two large photographs.
 Rendered elevations or perspectives may be used but not substituted for photographs.

 - Mounts: All entries shall be two dimensional and exhibited on a minimum of two and a maximum of four, 20” x 20” x 1/2” foam board mounts.

-- Panels are to be sent directly to the conference hotel with clearly marked packaging for A4LE LearningSCAPES Conference.
-Name of hotel, address, and delivery will be provided once submission deadline and applicable fees have been met.
+- Panels are to be sent directly to the conference hotel with clearly marked packaging for A4LE.
+Name of hotel, address, and delivery information will be provided once submission deadline and applicable fees have been met.

 - Supervision and Services: The exhibit committee reserves the right to assign exhibit space and to withhold from exhibition entries deemed to be unsuitable for display.
 Adequate general illumination will be provided; no special individual lighting or displays will be permitted.

-- Return of Panels: Applicants will be responsible to pick up their display panels at the end of the conference or for providing a prepaid shipping label for return of panels by UPS.
+- Return of Panels: Applicants will be responsible to pick up their display panels at the end of the conference.
+All boards not picked up will be discarded.